MTTR vs MTBF vs MTTF: A Simple Guide To Failure Metrics

-Ways to reduce MTTR
+Tactics to reduce MTTR

 Every efficient maintenance system needs to look at how to reduce MTTR as much as possible.
 That can be done in a few different ways:

-Mean Time To Repair vs Mean Time To Recovery
+Mean Time to Repair vs. Mean Time to Recovery

 What is MTBF (Mean Time Between Failures)?